schester44/hhvip-ci/README.md

+# This repo is extremely outdated, does not utilize best practices, and likely has some xss vulnerabilities associated with it.
+I would not use this except for idea generation.

 HHVIP
 ======
 Example code base for hiphopvip.
 Not for use in production.
 A codeigniter based social audio sharing and streaming platform with reddit like voting features (uses the reddit algorithm for ranking)